As you work on preparing your 2018 income tax return, you may wonder how much income tax the new Section 199A deduction saves you.

 You can make this calculation by adding up all your income and then subtracting these three values:

-- Capital gains as reported on Schedule D
+- Capital gains as reported on Schedule D and qualified dividends reported on Schedule B.

 - Either the new standard deduction or the total of your itemized deductions.